 Same answer as for the admin panel.
 The credentials for the webmail and the admin panel are always the same.

-If you are actually the first administrator you can get a password reset link from the forgot password page.
+If you are a full admin (usually the domain email you created your account with, though other admins can be added later), you can get a password reset link from the password reset page.
 Alternatively you can contact us.

 If you're absolutely certain you're using the right credentials to login but it's not working anyway, it means an administrator has changed your password.
 Please contact an administrator.

-On your admin panel, in the 'My address' page if you're an admin, or in the 'Password' page otherwise.
+From the admin panel, in your mailbox page if you're an admin, or in the 'Password' page otherwise.
 Credentials are the same as for the webmail.

-If you're not an administrator, you're admin panel will only allow you to modify settings related to your own address: change your password, set an out of office automatic reply, etc.
+If you're not an administrator, your admin panel will only allow you to modify settings related to your own address: change your password, set an out of office automatic reply, etc.

 A non administrator does not have access to any action on other addresses of the domain or on the domain settings.
 Only administrators have such options.